RichardKnight88/american-were-bee-game/README.md

 The first step would be to implement a mute button.

 In revisiting the code to write this readme I have noticed a number of improvements I would make to reduce repetition.

+I would create a combined honey/acorn class as currently it uses the honey/wasp class.

 With more time I would have liked to add a leaderboard using the localStorage.

-I would like to have gradually increased the speed of scroll to increase difficulty as time progressed and add random bursts of wasps.
+I would like to have gradually increased the speed of scroll to increase difficulty as time progressed and add random bursts of wasps in groups.

 A 'boss' character that enters after a certain period of time, needs to be struck a set number of times and who moves in 2 dimensions - similar to the main character - would also be an interesting challenge.